dboddie-canonical-work/disgorged-docs/snapcraft-overview.rst

 :ref:`Snapcraft 3.0 <snapcraft-release-notes>`, and later releases, are designed to use *bases* (see :ref:`Base snaps <base-snaps>`) and `LXD <https://linuxcontainers.org/lxd/introduction/>`__ or `Multipass <https://multipass.run/>`__ to both simplify the build process and to confine the build environment within a virtual machine.
 Confining the build in this way isolates potentially conflicting libraries and other files from your host system, and vice-versa.

 Snapcraft offers a variety of options when using LXD and Multipass.
-See :ref:`Build options <build-options>` for details on build options and `build providers <t/build-on-lxd/4157>`__ for details on interacting with LXD and Multipass.
+See :ref:`Build options <build-options>` for details on build options and :ref:`build providers <build-providers>` for details on interacting with LXD and Multipass.

 .. _snapcraft-overview-creating-snapcraft: